 Announcements: Announcements are published in the Cumulative Bulletins and Internal Revenue Service Bulletins, discussed in the "Bulletins" section, below.
 They are searchable in a database with IRS Notices on Westlaw (FTX-ANN) and the Federal Research Library.

-Bulletins (CBs & IRBs): Internal Revenue Bulletins (IRBs) are published weekly by the IRS and compiled into Cumulative Bulletins (CBs).
-They include IRS Revenue Rulings, Revenue Procedures, Announcements, Treasury Decisions, Geral Council Memos, Tax Conventions, Notices, etc. - plus selected Executive Orders and court cases.
+Bulletins (CBs & IRBs): Internal Revenue Bulletins (IRBs) are published weekly by the IRS.
+They were were compiled into Cumulative Bulletins (CBs) every six months until the IRS stopped publishing CBs in 2008.
+The various materials published in IRBs and CBs include IRS Revenue Rulings, Revenue Procedures, Announcements, Treasury Decisions, a few General Counsel Memos, Tax Conventions, Notices, etc. - plus selected Executive Orders and court cases.

-The complete contents of IRBs/CBs are posted on the IRS Web site back to 1995 (www.irs.gov/businesses/topic/index.html).
-They are also available through the Federal Research Library from 1987, Checkpoint from 1996, Lexis from 1956 (TAXRIA;TNT) and Westlaw from 1919 (FTX-CB).
+The complete contents of IRBs are posted on the IRS Web site from 1995 to the present (www.irs.gov/businesses/topic/index.html).
+They are also available through the Federal Research Library from 1987, Checkpoint from 1996, Lexis from 1956 (TAXRIA;TNT), Westlaw from 1919 (FTX-CB) and CCH Intelliconnect.

 The form for pulling documents from CBs and IRBs on Lexis and Westlaw is "1985-8 cb 550" or "1985-8 irb 18".
 Lexis goes back to 1956 and Westlaw goes back to 1954.
 You can pull CBs all the way back to 1919 from Westlaw if you call (800-733-2889) and ask for the "WL" citation.